South Africa has virus testing backlog of nearly 100,000

 In Ethiopia, Africa's second most populous country with some 110 million people, the health ministry says more than 96,000 tests have been conducted.
 More than 830 cases have been confirmed.

+As of mid-May, Chad had carried out 105 tests per million people and Mali had tested just 173 per million, compared to some 38,000 tests per million in the United States, the International Rescue Committee said last week.

-By the end of this week 2.5 million tests will have been distributed to Africa’s 54 countries, Nkengasong said.
+By the end of this week 2.5 million tests will have been distributed to Africa’s 54 countries, the Africa CDC's Nkengasong said.

 Despite the shortages, “I’m optimistic that in the next two to three weeks it will be very different,” he said, without giving details.